SteveJustin1963/Tec-TACIT/README.md

 A software design philosophy where functions operate without explicitly naming their arguments

+The current source code has only just begub and lacks almost all features.

 # TACIT Programming Language - Core Language Reference